Jared Kushner Slammed As ‘Avatar Of Elite Incompetence’ As Donald Trump Reportedly Considers Dumping Him

 Jared Kushner has come under fire in recent days, not only from critics in the media, but reportedly within the White House as well.
+The New Republic published a scathing piece calling Kushner a “climber, sycophant, snob” and “the perfect avatar of elite incompetence for our times.”

+The article points to Kushner’s purchase of the New York Observer, which stopped printing under his watch.
+Kushner also oversaw the purchase of 666 Fifth Avenue, a building that cost an astounding $1.8 billion and has since become a punchline for bad real estate decisions.

-As Raw Story reports, the president’s son-in-law publicly appears to be a favorite with Donald Trump.
-At a recent roundtable event, Kushner said that he believed that law enforcement had rallied around to fix the issues within their departments in the wake of the civil unrest following the death of George Floyd.
+The news comes as rumors are swirling that he may be pushed out.
+As Raw Story reports, Kushner appears to be a favorite with Donald Trump.
+At a recent roundtable event, the presidential son-in-law said that he believed that law enforcement had rallied around to fix the issues within their departments in the wake of the civil unrest following the death of George Floyd.

 Trump thanked his son-in-law, who is married to daughter Ivanka Trump, calling him “my star.”

-But behind-the-scenes, things are reportedly not so harmonious.
+But behind the scenes, things are reportedly not so harmonious.
 Frustrated by his dropping poll numbers, Trump is considering a change up to the people running his campaign, as The Inquisitr previously reported.

 One of those people could be Kushner, who reportedly helped lead Trump towards his win in 2016.